Community Health Worker – AmeriHealth DC

 - Maintains and follows proper protocol for documenting member encounters, activity logs, and other back office responsibilities in an accurate and timely manner.

 - Participates in special projects as assigned.

-- Supports and carries out the AMFC Mission & Values.
+- Supports and carries out the Amerihealth Caritas DC Mission & Values.

-- Broad knowledge about the community, specific health issues and health and social service systems.
+- Knowledge about and experience in the assigned community, specific health issues and health and social service systems (preferred).

 - Clear speech and good hearing for effective communication.